areseny/testproject/README.md

 Check `localhost:3000/recipes/anyone` to see if it's up.

+### Further development

 ## Adding a new step

 To add a new step, add the step logic under its own file in `app/logic/steps`.
+Subclass `Conversion::Steps::ConversionStep` (for file conversion steps) or `Conversion::Steps::ValidationStep` for validation steps.

-Subclass `Conversion::Steps::Step`.
-I've left a couple of sample ones - `RotThirteen` is a basic one that involves serving back a different file than was supplied.
+I've left a couple of sample conversion steps - `RotThirteen` is a basic one that involves serving back a different file than was supplied.

 Add the class name into the array `StepClass.all_steps` method.
 Otherwise the system won't know it's there.